How Rainy is Costa Rica in August?

 Costa Rica Surfing in August

-Jacó, Playa Hermosa, and Esterillos: are the main beaches and the most visited due to their proximity to the capital.
+This time of year, surfers find the best waves in the southwest of Costa Rica, particularly Pavones and Matapalo.
+Jacó, Playa Hermosa, and Esterillos: are the main beaches and the most visited due to their proximity to the capital and typically have good waves this time of year.
 However, the Nicoya peninsula has beaches like Nosara, Santa Teresa, and Sámara that are very popular for practicing this sport.

 Starting in June, many marine animals migrate from the cold waters to breed their offspring and reproduce in warmer waters.
 Due to its position on the planet, Costa Rica welcomes humpback whales, dolphins, and other animals during this time.
 The month of August is characterized by the arrival of sea turtles to the beaches to nest.
 Especially in the area of Tortuguero and the Caribbean.